The Importance of Microservices Architecture for Modern Applications

 The retail giant was always popular with consumers on Black Fridays.
 In fact, so popular that their website has crashed two years in a row under the pressure of avid shoppers.
 Walmart e-commerce solution couldn’t handle up to 6 million page views per minute due to outdated monolith architecture.

-In 2012, the company has started their replatforming journey towards microservices architecture, and their results so far :
+In 2012, the company has started their replatforming journey towards microservices architecture, and their results so far are rather prominent:

 - Conversions increased by 20% almost overnight.